tseesurenb/LGCNplus/README.md

 *NOTE*, here are some key parameters:

 1. --model sets the model to run.
-The pptions are: 'lgcn' - LightGCN, 'lgcn_b' - LGCN with baseline signal, 'lgcn_b_a' - LGCN with baseline and absolute temporal signals, 'lgcn_b_r' - LGCN with baseline and relative temporal signals, 'lgcn_b_ar' - tempLGCN i.e., the full model including the baseline and absolute and relative temporal signals.
+The options are: 'lgcn' - LightGCN, 'lgcn_b' - LGCN with baseline signal, 'lgcn_b_a' - LGCN with baseline and absolute temporal signals, 'lgcn_b_r' - LGCN with baseline and relative temporal signals, 'lgcn_b_ar' - tempLGCN i.e., the full model including the baseline and absolute and relative temporal signals.
 The default value: 'lgcn_b_ar'

 2. --dataset chooses the dataset to run.
 The options are: 'ml100k' and 'ml1m'.
 The default value: 'ml100k'.